On the singularities of the spectral shift function for some tight-binding models: Preliminary results

-\begin{Corollary} Let $V_h$ satisfy Assumption \ref{eq:hyppert} and $\lambda \in \br \smallsetminus \{0,\frac4{h^2}\}$.
-Then, the limit $T_h(\lambda+i0)$ exists in $\mathfrak S_2$ with $T_h(\lambda+i0) = T_h(\lambda)$. \end{Corollary}
+\begin{Corollary} Let $V$ satisfy Assumption \ref{eq:hyppert} and $\lambda \in \br \smallsetminus \mathscr E_Q$.
+Then, the limit $T(\lambda+i0)$ exists in $\mathfrak S_2$ with $T(\lambda + i0) = T(\lambda)$. \end{Corollary}

-\subsubsection{\bf Trace class bounds}
+\subsubsection{Trace class bounds}

-In what follows below, we want to establish the existence of $T_h(\lambda+i0)$, $\lambda \in \br \smallsetminus \{0,\frac4{h^2} \}$, in the trace class $\mathfrak S_1$.
-However, the proof is less evident to the one of Corollary \ref{cor:exT} obtained directly from Proposition \ref{prop:Ts2}.
-To this end, the first step consists of establishing the following simple result, whose proof is similar to the one of Proposition \ref{prop:Ts2} in several points.
+We want to establish the existence of $T(\lambda + i0)$, $\lambda \in \br \smallsetminus \mathscr E_Q$, in the trace class $\mathfrak S_1$.
+However, the proof is less evident than the one of Corollary \ref{cor:exT} obtained directly from Proposition \ref{prop:Ts2}.
+The first step consists of establishing the following simple result, whose proof is similar to the one of Proposition \ref{prop:Ts2} in many points.

-\begin{Proposition} Let $V_h$ satisfy Assumption \ref{eq:hyppert}.
-Then: \begin{enumerate} \item[{\rm i)}] For any $z \in \bc \smallsetminus \sigma(H_h)$, the operator $T_h(z) \in {\mathfrak S_1}(\ell^2(\bz_h,\mathcal{G}))$ with
+\begin{Proposition} Let $V$ satisfy Assumption \ref{eq:hyppert}.
+Then: \begin{enumerate} \item[{\rm i)}] For any $z \in \bc \smallsetminus \sigma(H_Q)$, the operator $T(z) \in {\mathfrak S_1}(\ell^2(\bz_h,\mathcal{G}))$ with

-\item[{\rm ii)}] The operator-valued function $z \in \bc \smallsetminus \sigma(H_h) \mapsto T_h(z) \in \mathfrak S_1$ is holomorphic. \end{enumerate} \end{Proposition}
+\item[{\rm ii)}] The operator-valued function $z \in \bc \smallsetminus \sigma(H_Q) \mapsto T(z) \in \mathfrak S_1$ is holomorphic. \end{enumerate} \end{Proposition}